softwaremill/akka-http-session/README.md

 Sessions are typed.
 The `T` type parameter in `SessionManager[T]` (or `SessionManager<T>`) determines what data is stored in the session.
 Basic types like `String`, `Int`, `Long`, `Float`, `Double` and `Map[String, String]` (`Map<String, String>`) are supported out-of-the box.
-Support for other types can be added by providing an implicit `SessionSerializer[T, String]` (`SessionSerializer<T, String>`).
+Support for other types can be added by providing a (an implicit for scala) `SessionSerializer[T, String]` (`SessionSerializer<T, String>`).
 For case classes, it's most convenient to use a `MultiValueSessionSerializer[T]` or (`MultiValueSessionSerializer<T>`) which should convert the instance into a `String -> String` map
 (nested types are not supported on purpose, as session data should be small & simple).
-Examples of `SessionSerializer` and `MultiValueSessionSerializer` usage can be found [here](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/serializers) for scala [here](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/serializers) for java.
+Examples of `SessionSerializer` and `MultiValueSessionSerializer` usage can be found [here](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/serializers) for scala and [here](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/serializers) for java.

-Sample code that illustrates how to create a session manager where the session content will be a single `Long` number can be found [here](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/manager/MyScalaSessionManager.scala) for scala and [here](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/manager/MyJavaSessionManager.java) for java.
+Here are code samples in [scala](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/manager/MyScalaSessionManager.scala) and [java](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/manager/MyJavaSessionManager.java) illustrating how to create a session manager where the session content will be a single `Long` number.

 The basic directives enable you to set, read and invalidate the session.
 To create a new client-side session (create and set a new session cookie), you need to use the `setSession` directive.
-See how it's done in [scala](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/SetSessionScala.scala) and [java](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/SetSessionJava.java).
+See how it's done in [java](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/SetSessionJava.java) and [scala](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/SetSessionScala.scala).

 Note that when using cookies, their size is limited to 4KB, so you shouldn't put too much data in there (the signature takes about 50 characters).

 You can require a session to be present, optionally require a session or get a full description of possible session decode outcomes.
-See examples for [java](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/VariousSessionsJava.java) and [scala](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/VariousSessionsScala.scala).
+Check [java](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/VariousSessionsJava.java) and [scala](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/VariousSessionsScala.scala) examples for details.

 If a required session is not present, by default a `403` HTTP status code is returned.
 Finally, a session can be invalidated.
-See how it's done in See examples for [java](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/SessionInvalidationJava.java) and [scala](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/SessionInvalidationScala.scala).
+See how it's done in examples for [java](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/SessionInvalidationJava.java) and [scala](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/SessionInvalidationScala.scala).

 ### Encrypting the session